php-dev-br/laravel-doc-pt-br/collections.md

     // [1, 2, 4, 5]

-In addition, you may pass a third argument containing the new items to replace the items removed from the collection:
+In addition, you can pass a third argument containing the new items to replace the items removed from the collection:

     $collection = collect([1, 2, 3, 4, 5]);